labstreaminglayer/plugin-UE4/README.md

 # Known Issues

-* The LSLInletComponent only supports float data types.
-Any advice on how to do type templating in UE4 would be appreciated.
+* The LSLInletComponent only supports float, double, and string data types.
+And the double data will be cast to float before being made available in blueprints.